MarianGP/SWE1-MTCG/README.md

 ### Failures
-1)
+1) Problem 1:

-Problem: Try to define modify simultaneously gameController in GameServer If a request hasn't been finished another request from a different client won't be run until the first one is finished.
+Try to modify simultaneously gameController in GameServer If a request hasn't been finished another request from a different client won't be run until the first one is finished.

-Solution:
+Solution: Threading

+2) Problem 2:

-2) Couldn't parse with Mapper
+Couldn't parse with jackson directly to the wanted class.

+Solution: Create ClassData classes (package serializer), which won't have constructors (Compiler error)

 ### Selected solutions